-Read Public and Stakeholder Input
+Read the What We Heard Report and Public and Stakeholder Input

-We have received a lot of input from stakeholders and people about ideas to reduce poverty in B.C.
+We received a lot of input from stakeholders and people about ideas to reduce poverty in B.C.
 The input will help us understand what poverty looks like in communities, and how we can best take action to improve people’s lives.

 Community Meeting Notes from SPARC